 Want the free printable advent calendar in easy to print PDF form…

 This free printable advent calendar along with dozens of other free printables is in my free Resource Library.
-Use the turquoise subscribe box below to start receiving my weekly newsletter and you will also get a subscriber only password that will give you access to every PDF in my Resource Library.
+Use the subscribe box below to start receiving my weekly newsletter.
+Then go check your email and confrim that, yes, you meant to subscribe.
+Upon confirming your subscription you’ll receive a subscriber only password that will give you access to every PDF in my Resource Library.

 Go there and check out the section titled “Holiday Resources to Print” and you’ll find this advent calendar!
 Note that the envelopes and the inside tags are two separate PDF’s in case you don’t need both!)